 A modern dry cleaning machine has four primary cycles: wash, extract, dry and deodorize.

-Given the fact that the interior fill of a substantially down and down/feather mix bed pillows is relatively dense and will tend to “hold” the solvent or fluid, the dry cycle will need to be significantly extended in order to ensure that every drop of solvent or fluid has evaporated from the fill.
+Given the fact that the interior fill of a down and down/feather mix bed pillow is relatively dense, the dry cycle will need to be significantly extended in order to ensure that every drop of solvent or fluid has evaporated from the fill.

-At ordinary dry cleaners, the pressure to get all their garments and household textiles through the dry cleaning machine, onto a press and into a poly bag is constant and hectic.
+At ordinary dry cleaners, the constant daily pressure to get all their garments and household textiles through the dry cleaning machine, onto a press and into a poly bag is constant and hectic.

-Given this pressure, what is the likelihood that your dry cleaner will significantly extend their dry cycle in order to ensure that the down fill or down/feather mix fill inside your pillow is absolutely dry and that every drop of solvent or fluid has been removed or reclaimed?
+Given this pressure, what's the likelihood that your dry cleaner will significantly extend the dry cycle of their dry cleaning machine in order to ensure that the down fill or down/feather mix fill inside your pillow is absolutely dry and that every drop of solvent or fluid has evaporated?

 We’d guess, about slim to none.